Complete Buyer’s Guide to IoT Access Control Systems

 Wired access control systems come with a variety of disadvantages.
 Installing a wired access system is problematic because you’ll have to tear down walls and rip up floors to successfully install it.
 Maintaining the system poses the same issues.
 And because copper wiring is easily degradable and may corrode, you’ll have to spend a lot of time and money on maintenance.

 Look for a wireless IoT system instead.
-You’ll still need at least one connection for power and internet, but you’ll no longer have to run wiring through every single access component.
+You’ll still need at least one connection for power and internet, but you won’t have to run wiring through every access component.
 This will save you on installation and maintenance costs.
-Additionally, you’ll increase convenience for residents who won’t have to deal with malfunctioning hardware.
+Additionally, you’ll increase convenience for residents by eliminating the need to deal with malfunctioning hardware.

 Keyless